All Episodes

 A lot of red pill talking points.

-I've never heard of Jit Kid.
+I've never heard of Jin Kid.

 Christopher Kelly, great job, Myron.

-Love Mafia content.
+Love mafia content.

 Got you.